… …

 This recipe is straightforward with zucchini being the main star of this recipe.

 • Bacon.
 Partially cooked and cut-up into small pieces.
-It will finish cooking and adding lots of flavors when baking the casserole.
+It will finish cooking and the bacon drippings add lots of flavor.
+If you prefer a crispy bacon, cook it until crispy before adding.

 • Herbs.
 Dried Basil, Oregano, and Parsley.
 If you have fresh herbs, that works well for this recipe too.
 If using fresh herbs double the amount you add to this recipe.
 The dried herbs are more potent than the fresh herbs.